Pyridoxal; Pyridoxine; Pyridoxamine

-How much of each vitamin is needed depends on a person's age and gender.
+How much of each vitamin is needed depends on a person's age and sex.
 Other factors, such as pregnancy and illnesses, are also important.
 Ask your health care provider which amount is best for you.

 Dietary Reference Intakes for vitamin B6:

 - 0 to 6 months: 0.1* milligrams per day (mg/day)

 *Adequate intake (AI)